- Section Name:

 * FINAL COMMENTS FROM YOUR SECTION MANAGER

-This month's MDC section-wide Echolink net will be held on
+This month's MDC section-wide EchoLink net will be held on Friday,

-The Echolink net is held on the third Friday evening of
+The EchoLink net is always held on the third Friday evening of

 every month at 8:00 PM local time.

-and IRLPs have linked in for previous Echolink nets:
+IRLPs have linked in for previous EchoLink nets:

 - KA2JAI-R operates through the KB3CMA repeater 442.300(+),